MilanLimbuu/Tech-Interview-Fundamentals/README.md

 Does not having knowledge in Data Structures really affect one's career in programming?

-Well it certainly will prevent you from getting a job on my team.
+Well it certainly will prevent you from getting a job on those teams.
 But like I said before, programming is a huge field.
 There are lots of kinds of computer programming that don't require knowledge of data structures.

 Is the knowledge in this subject really a sufficient basis to differentiate a good and a bad programmer?

 No. But it is almost always sufficient to detect developers who are unlikely to be successful at Microsoft, Google and Facebook.
-Since that is what I am primarily interested in detecting, knowledge of data structures is one of the factors I test for in interviews.
+Since that is what I was primarily interested in, detecting slight knowledge of data structures was one of the most important factors I used to test for in screening interviews.